 As an interdisciplinary major, LJS introduces students to perspectives on the law drawn from political science, philosophy, sociology, religion, economics and more.
 It introduces students to both American and international or comparative law and to legal concepts, institutions and practices.

-Law, Justice & society majors take foundational classes in American politics, American public law and comparative law.
-They also have the opportunity to take courses and hone their skills in areas such as the following:
+As a law, justice & society major, you'll take foundational classes in American politics, American public law and comparative law.
+You'll also have the opportunity to take courses and hone your skills in areas such as the following:

 - Constitutional law